 We expect these procedures to change periodically as circumstances dictate.
 We do not expect a return to normal hearings until the crisis has passed.
 We will update this page as procedures change.

-Email is the only way to contact us for scheduling and information. firstname.lastname@example.org Make sure you include your name and your case number in any communication.
+Email is the only way to contact us for scheduling and information. email@example.com Make sure you include your name and your case number in any communication, together with a description of the issue.
+Do not leave a message for us to call you back; tell us what you need.
 We will get back to you as soon as we can.
-Our office is staffed part time and we will be working from home much of the time.
+Our office is staffed part time and our staff will be working from home much of the time.
 We appreciate your patience during this time.
 Do not call the Clerk of Court for information on Family Court hearings.
 They can do nothing for you.
 We have disabled voicemail at the Family Court office.
 Contact us by email.

-We are currently holding hearings by telephone and by Zoom Video.
-If your hearing will be held by Zoom Video, you will receive a notice on how to connect with that hearing.
+We are currently holding hearings by Zoom Video.
+You will receive a notice on how to connect with that hearing.
 You will need to read and follow those instructions to appear at the time of your hearing.
-If you have not received a notice that your hearing will be held by Zoom video, your hearing will be held by telephone.
+If you have not received a notice one week before your hearing, email our office and notify us so we can get a notice to you.
 Do not come to the Justice Center in person for a hearing; the hearing room and the Commissioner’s office lobby will be locked.
-We have set up 608-328-9526 as the number for telephone hearings.
-This is not a zoom access number.
-This is not a number at which you may obtain information.
-Email us.
-Do not call this number except to appear.

 For Zoom Video hearings, refer to the instructions sent to you.